Updated 28/01/2026:

 Warface: Old F2P, Surprisingly Flexible

-Still updated, still scales across a wide range of hardware, with PVE and PVP options for quick sessions on a budget box.
+Still updated, still scales across a wide range of hardware, with PvE and PvP options for quick sessions on a budget box.

 Steam page | Official requirements